Swanage to Wareham: Last passenger becomes first conductor driver

 Last day of BR trains Corfe Castle 13 yr old Peter Frost 2nd from right 1 January 1972 // Credit: Ian Nolan

 The four-trains-a-day service from Wareham will be formed of a three-carriage heritage Class 117 diesel multiple unit that can have a one-carriage heritage Class 121 diesel multiple unit added at busy times, giving a total of 292 seats.
-The two heritage diesel trains have been restored and upgraded for the Swanage Railway by specialist contractors who fitted the same technical, signalling and safety equipment that is installed on trains running on the national railway network.
+The two heritage diesel trains have been restored and upgraded for the Swanage Railway by specialist contractors who fitted the same technical, and safety equipment that is installed on trains running on the national railway network.

 The conductor guard on the first day of the Swanage Railway’s Wareham heritage diesel train service will be volunteer guard and signalman Trevor Parsons.
 Trevor is chair of the Swanage Railway Company – which runs the heritage trains – and a director of the Swanage Railway Trust which manages the volunteer-run heritage line.